 Kate and Justin have contrary views about their bookkeeping business.
-Kate believes that she’s selling compliance services.
+Kate sells compliance services.
 Her services include tracking invoices, reconciling bank statements and providing financial reports.
 Basic bookkeeping is her job.
 Like many bookkeepers, she charges an hourly rate.

 Justin, on the other hand, advises his clients about how to improve their cash flow and improve their profit margin.
 Bookkeeping is the tool which helps him understand their cash flow and business model.
 His pricing reflects his expertise.
 The amount of actual time spent working on their books is incidental.
 Creating a strategy which improves their cash flow is his primary purpose.

 Kate is happy to make a comfortable living as a bookkeeper.
 Her pricing formula earns about 25% profit.
 Justin’s pricing isn’t an exact formula.
 Since he prices on value, he averages about 75% profit with his clients.
 Educating his clients about the value of his work positions him as an expert.
-Because of that, he works with clients virtually.
-Many of them live outside of his community and he never met them in-person.
+As a result, he works with clients virtually.
+Many of them live outside of his community and never met them in-person.